Work Order / Maintenance Requests

 Air Conditioning

-- Check the filter – a dirty filter can wreak havoc on an A/C unit.
-Changing a dirty filter helps the system work well and produce colder air
+• Check the filter – a dirty filter can wreak havoc on an A/C unit.
+Changing a dirty filter helps the system work well and produces colder air

-- Condenser doesn’t run – Check for a tripped circuit breakers at the main panel
+• Condenser doesn’t run – Check for tripped circuit breakers at the main panel

-- Unit won’t cool – Lower thermostat 5 degrees and remove debris blocking condenser, cut down weeds, grass or vines around the unit.
+• Unit won’t cool – Lower the thermostat by 5 degrees and remove debris blocking the condenser, cut down weeds, grass, or vines around the unit.

-- The unit froze up – Turn unit completely off and let the unit thaw out and dry before turning back on.
-Check if a return is vent is possibly blocked.
+• The unit froze up – Turn the unit completely off and let the unit thaw out and dry before turning it back on.
+Check if a return is a vent and is possibly blocked.

 Appliances

-- Dishwasher Does not work (no lights or sound) – Check that it is plugged in – look in the cabinet under the kitchen sink.
-Do not pull the dishwasher out its cabinet
+• Dishwasher Does not work (no lights or sound) – Check that it is plugged in – look in the cabinet under the kitchen sink.
+Do not pull the dishwasher out of its cabinet